 Steve Englehart pays tribute to his artistic collaborator …

-(UPDATED 1/22/2017: Marshall Rogers would have been 67.
+(UPDATED 1/22/2018: Marshall Rogers would have been 68.
 Sadly, he died in 2007.
-To remember one of my very favorite artists, I called upon his Batman collaborator, Steve Englehart, to write a tribute and he graciously agreed with this bittersweet remembrance. — Dan)
+To remember one of my very favorite artists, I called upon his Batman collaborator, Steve Englehart, to write a tribute and he graciously agreed with this bittersweet remembrance.
+It’s as timeless now as it was when we first published it. — Dan)

 By STEVE ENGLEHART